Young Five and Kindergarten FAQ

 Kindergarten and Young Fives students attend a full day of school.
 They begin and end their day with the rest of the student body.
 The day will include learning and recreational activities, lunch, snack and quiet time when needed.

-HAS also offers Holly Kids, which provides childcare before and after school.
+HAS also offers the Learning Ladder, which provides childcare before and after school.